|

 Here is the American Cholesterol Education Program (NCEP) Expert Panel’s current policy on total cholesterol blood levels in adults:

-- less than 200 mg/dL (<5.2 mmol/L) is considered desirable
+less than 200 mg/dL (less than 5.2 mmol/L) is considered desirable

-- 240 mg/dL and above (>6.2 mmol/L and higher) is considered high.
+240 mg/dL and above (>6.2 mmol/L and higher) is considered high.

 The NCEP is a division of the National Institutes of Health (NIH).
 Its recommendations ("consensus statements") are the products of independent, non-Federal panels of experts and are based on the panels' assessments of medical knowledge available at the time the statements were made.